UPACM/algolympics-site/src/2025/data/faq.md

 <br />
 <hr />

-The online elimination round will run from **February 16, 8:00 PM to February 26, 8:00 PM.** Those who passed will be invited to the final round, which will then be held on **April 6, 2024, 8:00 AM to 8:00 PM**.
+The online elimination round will run from **March 22, 8:00 PM to April 1, 8:00 PM.** Those who passed will be invited to the final round, which will then be held on **May 3, 2025, 8:00 AM to 8:00 PM**.

 # Who can join?